rrdelaney/reyle/README.md

 CSS.
 By using identifiers with each stylesheet, Reyle can trace what styles are loaded.
 This is built into the React helper.

+Reyle works with universal React applications very well.
+It can inject styles into the server-rendered payload so no JS is needed to style elements at first.
+After all libraries are loaded, Reyle can pick up where it left off if new styles need to be applied.
+For an example of this, see [UsageWithIsomorphicReact.md](https://github.com/rrdelaney/reyle/blob/master/docs/UsageWithIsomorphicReact.md).

 ## How to use

+Install the library with `npm i -S reyle`.
+Using a bundler/loader such as webpack or browserify is recommended.
+Otherwise a UMD build is available from npmcdn at `https://npmcdn.com/reyle@0.0.5/dist/reyle.js`.

 ```js
 import Reyle, { StyleSheet } from 'reyle'